Assimilater/Java-Tetris/README.txt

 code for each new theme due to the fact that it was also designed to be ready to export to a jar, and I have not yet found a way to loop through folders packaged as resources in a jar.

+Also my code's on GitHub.
+How cool is that?
+Instead of unzipping this you could have cloned it from GitHub with IntelliJ! https://github.com/Assimilater/Java-Tetris/